Rupioe/pacshweep/README.md

 UPDATE_TIME=1d

 is the default value, use nothing to download each run, no suffix for ticks, s for seconds, mi for minutes, d for days, m for months and y for years.
+To save space if the files are going to be re downloaded each time, then they are deleted after each use.

 ## Running

+An internet connection is needed if you havent set UPDATE_TIME in pac.conf and run pacshweep at least once.

 > $ pacshweep --help